Shift Happens: Technology in Education

 Without objective data, we cannot fully understand the impact of technology in the classroom.
 Thankfully, studies being conducted around the globe by the likes of Mitra will yield results.
 Meanwhile, the potential risks of technology in the classroom are closely tied to the quality of the underlying strategy.
 If all Swiss schools are thinking like GEMS-Academy and Florimont, they are doing a good job.

-The last word should be given to those at the heart of the sector – not government, not eLearning companies, but the end-users of educational technology.
+Those at the heart of the sector should be given the last word.
+Not government, not eLearning companies, but the end-users of educational technology.
 In their latest survey, staff and students alike at Florimont expressed a high degree of satisfaction regarding the school’s application of technology in the classroom.

 Technology in Education: Key Skills for the digital economy

-#4 Collaborate – The contemporary worker has small or no value if they cannot work effectively with others, in person and from distance.
-This will mean planning and producing work with individuals from different cultures, in different languages and across many platforms.
+The contemporary worker has small or no value if they cannot work effectively with others, in person and from distance.
+Therefore, this will mean planning and producing work with individuals from different cultures, in different languages and across many platforms.

-#6 Analyse – Analysis determines the core message of a piece of information.
+Analysis determines the core message of a piece of information.
 We all from time to time feel the effects of ‘information overload’.
-Effective analysis helps us to quickly determine if a piece of information (or a whole website, blog or app) is worth our consideration.
+Effective analysis helps us to quickly determine if a piece of information is worth our consideration.

-#7 Unplug – The scale of addiction to technology is startling.
-A survey by TIME of 5,000 people found that 84 percent of participants could not go 24 hours without their mobile device.
+The scale of addiction to technology is startling.
+A survey by TIME people found that 84 percent of participants could not go 24 hours without their mobile device.
 A quarter of participants admitted to checking their phones every 30 minutes.
 Numerous studies are warning us of the potential damage excessive use of technology can cause physically, mentally and socially.
-The ability to set healthy boundaries around technology is important as more of the world shifts online.
+Therefore, the ability to set healthy boundaries around technology is important as more of the world shifts online.

-#8 Security – With greater connectivity comes greater concern for security.
-Schools and parents should make it a priority to teach young people to be aware of their ‘digital footprint’, especially on social networks.
+With greater connectivity comes greater concern for security.
+Schools and parents should make it a priority to teach young people to be aware of their ‘digital footprint’.
+Especially on social networks.
 Just like a thief going through your paper recycling to build a picture of your life and movements, criminals can harvest information from online activity.
 We must help students to build mental filters to help them spot dangerous websites and scams.